Gorfort/PhotoSorterScripts/README.md

    .\FilesGatherer.ps1
    ```
 ## In Progress / To do
-- bash version of the script
+- python version of the script